jeremysik/iil-website/README.md

 - Code as one
   - Match the style and architecture of the project
 - Be like water
   - None of above is set in stone, use your best judgement given the context of the situation
+  - E.g. When fast prototyping is needed: Use templates & libraries, hack where required, attempt to decouple as much as possible but don't re-architect anything

 ## Website Features
 ![PageSpeed Desktop](/github/pageSpeedDesktop.png "PageSpeed Desktop")